Elton John calls for internet trolls to face "accountability"

 John has faced his fair share of criticism over the course of his career, but he’s now waging a war against the anonymous people who attack online, knowing they won’t face repercussions.

-Speaking on his Apple Music 1 show Rocket Hour, he said: “We’ve lived through two or three years of divisiveness throughout the whole world, and especially in America, but around the world, and during lockdown, we’ve seen social media being used to abuse people racially.
+Speaking to Zane Lowe on Apple Music, he said: “We’ve lived through two or three years of divisiveness throughout the whole world, and especially in America, but around the world, and during lockdown, we’ve seen social media being used to abuse people racially.
 Not just being gay, but racially as well.

 “People are so cruel to each other and it’s because they hide behind their social messaging or whatever they do.
 If they had to write their names on it, they wouldn’t do it.
 And I just think it’s just awful that people can write anonymous things about people being gay, being of another political persuasion, religious persuasion, or just plain racial (abuse).”